leonstel/leonstel.github.io/drafts/gmap2.md

 use the google maps for initialization and the gmaps script is loaded asyncly.
 So it the app load and the first js file that imports the googleMapsInstance will initialize the object.
-The problems arise if the external google maps script has been somewhat delayed then the initialization happens to early and you get a null pointer.
+The problems arise if the external google maps script has been somewhat delayed then the initialization happens too early and you get a null pointer.
 Later on I will talk about catching a successful load of the libary script and then initiliazing the gmapInstance with `initGoogleMaps` on the right time